Global Lie-Tresse theorem: Pseudogroup actions

 Thus the algebra of differential invariants is filtered $\mathcal{A}=\cup\mathcal{A}_k$ via the natural inclusions $\pi_{k+1,k}^*:\mathcal{A}_k\to\mathcal{A}_{k+1}$.
 In addition to the usual algebraic operations $\mathcal{A}$ has the following: for any smooth function $\Phi$ with $r$ arguments and a collection $I_1,\dots,I_r\in\mathcal{A}$ we get $\Phi(I_1,\dots,I_r)\in\mathcal{A}$ (whenever the composition is defined).

-We will not consider arbitrary smooth invariant functions, but will restrict to rational-polynomial invariant functions, which are defined globally and form a subalgebra $\mathfrak{P}_l(\E)^G\subset C^\infty(\E_\infty)$ (as in the Introduction).
+We will not consider arbitrary smooth invariant functions, but will restrict to rational-polynomial invariant functions, which are defined globally and form a subalgebra $\mathfrak{P}_l(\E)^G\subset C^\infty(\E^\infty)$ (as in the Introduction).
 In this case the above composition $\Phi$ must be taken rational-polynomial as well.
 However the above algebraic operations are not usually enough to finitely generate $\mathcal{A}$ or $\mathfrak{P}_l(\E)^G$.

-Sophus Lie proposed to produce higher order invariants via invariant derivations $\nabla$ of the algebra of differential invariants.
-He suggested a theorem that a finite number of them $\nabla_1,\dots,\nabla_n$ is enough to generate the whole algebra $\mathcal{I}$.
+Sophus Lie proposed to produce higher order invariants via invariant derivations $\nabla$ of the algebra of differential invariants (\cite[\S4.4]{Li$_2$}).
+He suggested that a finite number of them $\nabla_1,\dots,\nabla_n$ is enough to generate the entire algebra $\mathcal{A}$.

 Consider the bundle $\t_k=\pi_{k,1}^*(\t)$ on the jet-space $J^k(M,n)$, which is the pull-back of the tautological bundle $\t$ over $J^1(M,n)$.
 Its fiber at the point $a_k$ can be identified with the horizontal space $L(a_k)$ defined in \S\ref{S11}.
 Let $v\mapsto\hat v$ denote this natural lift $\t(a_1)\to\t_k(a_k)$.